313hemant313/313hemant313.github.io/README.md

 # Welcome to TheGameDefault profile
 <img src="TheGameDefault-Banner.png">

-Adaptable Solution Architect with 5+ years of hands-on experience in Java and Angular, Designing high volume/user server-less applications mostly deployed on aws with CI/CD.
+Adaptable Solution Architect with hands-on experience in Java and Angular, Designing high volume distributed applications using IaaS to Server-less systems.

 ## Public projects and articles